act65/open-problems/docs/2018-03-20-identifying-structure.md

 category: openproblem
 ---

+## Occam's razor

+Related to symmetry, compression, ...?

 Learning is an iterative process, mistakes are made and lessons are learned.
 As we learn we will want to adapt to/exploit this new knowledge.

+Learning a convolution.!!!

+#### Weight sharing and invariance

+Are there clever ways to share weights so that our networks are invariant to other transforms?
+Which transforms do we even want to be invariant to?

+Given that [relation networks](https://arxiv.org/abs/1706.01427) share weights across each relation, what is it we are invariant to?

+How does the symmetry in a dataset/problem get reflected in the functions learned that solve said problem?

+Why do we even care about invariance?
+A definition of a high level representation is could be that the more signals (except for the one we care about) a variable is invariant to, the higher level it is.

+#### Approximate invariance

+Rather that building invariance into our network, eg avg pooled cnns across spatial dimensions -> (local) translational invariance, how can we make it easier to learn these invariances from the data?

+#### Jacobians

+Invariance is a statement about the jacobian of a function.
+If a function is invariant to x the we know that df/dx = 0.
+So can we find structure and/or symmetry in the jacobians of our neural networks that helps us understand what they have learned?
+Alternatively, can we impose structure on the jacobian to regularise for different invariances?

 ## ?